Desheen/Gynvael_missions/mission_48/README.md

 Hello, Everyone.

-if you watch Gynvael English (trying to be weekly) Stream, you can find it [here](https://www.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg).
+In Gynvael English (trying to be weekly) Stream, you can find it [here](https://www.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg).

 In his #48 Stream, There was a mission about derive key.

 You can find the Archive Version of the Stream [here](https://www.youtube.com/watch?v=zJw7CuSc8Sg), and the mission details [goo.gl/Cio3tV ](http://goo.gl/Cio3tV ).

-Big shout out to Guest011011, he stay with me in Gynvael English IRC channel in freenode, and we thought a lot about the solution :) haning on IRC and you will meet smart people :).
+Big shout out to Guest011011 , he stayed with me in Gynvael English IRC channel in freenode, and we discussed the mission and we tried to walk our way to solve it, and here is my solution :).

 ```
 MISSION 021            goo.gl/Cio3tV               DIFFICULTY: ██████░░░░ [6/10]